 If you get permission from a friend or relative in town, you could leave your waste on their verge.

+Bring your items to the Wylie Bay Waste Facility.
+Many of the accepted items in the verge collection are free to deliver or a voucher entry can be utilised.
 Every ratepayer receives 4 waste vouchers per year.
-Many of the accepted items in the verge collection are free to deliver or a voucher entry can be utilised.

 Wylie Bay Waste Facility